Seattle Water Damage Restoration

 - Inspect ductwork.
 Ductwork will be inspected for water intrusion throughout affected areas including floor vents.

-- Inspect crawlspaces.
+- Inspect crawlspaces for water damage.
 Water may seep into crawlspaces and if left unattended, can cause further damage.
 Wet insulation and framing may need to be treated.

 - Protect your contents.
 We do more than just protect items from further damage.
 We create a more efficient environment for faster, more complete drying.
 Protecting your contents may include moving items into another room.
 We may set items up on blocks or moving them off-site.

 - Perform water extraction.
 Removing excess water minimizes damage and accelerates drying time.
 Proper equipment is needed to address all flooring layers and extraction of each layer may occur at different times.